thoughtpolice/dev-randomdotorg/README.md

 similar to `/dev/urandom` or `/dev/random` but powered by the chaos of the atmosphere!

+# Rational, Security and other caveats

+This is obviously just a silly joke driver, mostly intended as a simple example of a linux driver.

+You should not use this module for generating secure random numbers.
+Continue to use `/dev/random` or `/dev/urandom` for that (why would you push secure random numbers off to a service?)

+This driver does not use SSL.
+That would be ridiculous but as a result you can be MITM'd, only reinforcing the point this shouldn't be used for any secret kind of randomness.

+That said, maybe you will find it educational or silly.

 # Join in

 File bugs in the GitHub [issue tracker][].